haskellfoundation/hs-opt-handbook.github.io/Contributing/README.rst

       are satisfied and approve the PR.
 Approving the PR triggers a project hook to move the issue to `Reviewer Approved`.
 The PR is now mergable and the section is considered finished.

+    - The editor then adds the contributor to the `Contributors <https://github.com/input-output-hk/hs-opt-handbook.github.io/blob/main/src/contributors.rst>`_ file.